 But if you like to travel with a little bit of adventure, there are ways on how to get there.

-A week before we got there, My partner and I decided to visit Mountain View Park: a city view overlooking park located at Busay.
+A week before, my partner and I decided to visit Mountain View Park: a park located at Busay.
 And also planned on visiting Lantaw sa Busay right after since it’s just within that vicinity.

 On getting there without a car, you must take a Habal-habal (motorcycle) just across J. Y. Square, Lahug, Cebu City.
 You can see plenty of Habal-habal drivers waiting for passengers, and instantly they will ask you, “Mountain View?
 Or Lantaw?”
 They quite know why people go to Busay.

-You will stop exactly on the entrance of Lantaw sa Busay where you can see a big marquee and some Habal-habal drivers beneath it waiting for guests to ride back to J. Y. Square.
+You will stop exactly on the entrance of Lantaw sa Busay where you can see a big marquee and some Habal-habal drivers are waiting for guests to ride back to J. Y. Square.

 LANTAW SA BUSAY

 My partner and I were already exhausted climbing up and down and up again on the roads of Mountain View Park and on our way to Lantaw.
 We did not foresee how steep the roads were but just laughed about it instead.

 When we reached Lantaw sa Busay, we were greeted warmly by their staff which holds the guest list.

 AND ANOTHER TIP, you HAVE TO make a reservation days ahead of the date you are going to especially on weekends since a lot of people visit the site and same with their first branch.
 (Telephone Number is at the end of the post)